LEARN It! Challenge 16 of 29

 Lassa Fever

-Lassa fever occurs in West Africa, where the virus is endemic.
-Lassa virus is transmitted to humans via contact with food or household items contaminated with rodent urine or feces.
+Transmission: Lassa virus is transmitted to humans through contact with food or household items contaminated with rodent urine or feces.
+Awareness of these transmission routes is vital for implementing preventive measures and avoiding potential exposure.

 Proceed to the next disease.
 When you complete them all, win your badge, points, and a file to print out of what you have learned and share with others.